Inheritance of hATTR Amyloidosis

 Sandie: We're a very close family.
 We share everything.
 There's a new symptom, we all want to know about it.
 It's important because this disease can creep up on you and you not even know it.

 Ana: A lot of people, unfortunately, do shrug it off.
 But it's not something to shrug off.
-If you know your family has a history of this and you start having those symptoms, the sooner you catch it the better the outcome is going to be.
-So, shrugging it off is definitely not the right decision.
+If you know your family has a history of this and you start having the symptoms, shrugging it off is definitely not the right decision.